stevenhoving/camstudio/CamStudio/ReadMe.txt

 AppWizard creates one document type and one view:

-vscapDoc.h, vscapDoc.cpp - the document
+RecorderDoc.h, vscapDoc.cpp - the document
     These files contain your CVscapDoc class.
 Edit these files to add your special document data and to implement file saving and loading (via CVscapDoc::Serialize).